Skip To Main Content

 Visual Arts: Little School

-Through the encouraged participation and generosity of our school families, children use collected and recycled materials to build sculptures from paper tubes, create printing plates from cardboard, and recycle painted paper to add texture and depth for new projects.
-This reinforces our Quaker mission of Stewardship of the Earth.
-Artists, such as Joan Mitchell and Yayoi Kusama, are introduced to the toddlers and their work is viewed and discussed in the Studio.
-By learning about the creative work of artists, we reinforce connections between artists’ methodology and how students create their own brushstrokes, marks, colors, and lines.
+By learning about the creative work of modern and historical artists, we reinforce connections between artists’ methodology and how students create their own art.
 Literacy and visual art go hand in hand in our Reggio-inspired classroom.
 Picture books and storybooks are introduced by beloved artists like Eric Carle, whose work they are inspired by during their scientific study of butterflies.

 Reggio Emilia Studio Experience